Tips on Safety, Use, Maintenance, & Sharpening

 Message to Parents

-- The sharp edge and point of the blade should always be pointed in a safe direction.
+3) The sharp edge and point of the blade should always be pointed in a safe

 Know Your Knife

 Your “first knife” is more than just a sharp blade with a handle to hold on to.
-Your new knife may include a screwdriver, file, scissors, tweezers, or other specialized tools.
+Your new knife may also include a screwdriver, file, scissors, tweezers, or other specialized tools.
 Your knife will either fold inside the handle or have a sheath to put it into when it’s not being used.
 This keeps the edge from becoming nicked and dulled.
 It also prevents accidents.
 The blade is made from a high quality alloy steel.
 This steel is formulated to be strong, to hold its edge well, and to retain its bright, shiny finish with proper maintenance.
-Your “first knife” can give many years of safe and trouble-free use.
-Like all tools, it must be maintained by cleaning, oiling, and sharpening.
+You will need to clean, oil, and sharpen your knife regularly.

 Always keep safety in mind when using your knife.

 - Be sure to know how your knife works before using it.
 Practice safely opening and closing your knife.

 - Always carry your knife with the blade shut or in a sheath.